AssafSardi/Students-and-courses-registration/README.md

     FOREIGN KEY (course_id) REFERENCES courses(id) ON DELETE CASCADE );
 ```
-And finally, stop the server
+At the end, stop the server
 ```shell
 mysql.server stop
 ```

 # Instructions for how to run
-1. Start MySQL server as metioned above.
+1. Start MySQL server as mentioned above.
 Don't create the DB scheme.
 2. Run the application using Java 17
 3. DB tables will be automatically generated.
 4. At the next section of this file, you'll find all http requests written, ready to run.
 Just need to change credentials.